Bornmajor/pixstream/README.md

 ## Solution
 I developed an Android app that enhances the user experience by addressing this issue.
 The app ensures that users can seamlessly continue their browsing experience after losing and regaining network connectivity, without unintentionally loading new content.
 Here's how it works:

-* <b>State Preservation</b> : The app captures and saves the user's browsing state, including the specific content they were viewing.
+1. <b>State Preservation</b> : The app captures and saves the user's browsing state, including the specific content they were viewing.
 When a network failure occurs, the app retains this state instead of attempting to load new data.
+2. <b>Connection Handling</b>: The app monitors the network connection in real-time.
+When connectivity is restored, it resumes fetching the content exactly where the user left off, ensuring a smooth continuation.

 ## Get started